---

 "@type": "Answer",

-"text": "**GPTBot is OpenAI's training crawler used to build LLM weights, while OAI-SearchBot is a grounding fetcher used for real-time citations in ChatGPT.** GPTBot provides zero referral traffic because its data feeds backend model intelligence, whereas OAI-SearchBot retrieves real-time content to ground answers and drive citations to your site."
+"text": "**GPTBot is a training crawler used to build LLM weights, while OAI-SearchBot is a search grounding fetcher used for real-time citations in ChatGPT.** GPTBot provides zero referral traffic as it feeds backend intelligence, whereas OAI-SearchBot retrieves live content to answer user queries and generate links back to your site."

 }